 Although BVL was able to resume some manufacturing under the new agreements, BVL continued to face regulatory and supply challenges and, in October 2013, it announced that it would cease to manufacture further new batches of our products in its Bedford, Ohio facility.
-In November 2013, in connection with the termination of our manufacturing agreement, we and BVL entered into a settlement agreement which provided, among other things, that BVL pay us an additional \$8.9 million.
+In November 2013, in connection with the termination of our manufacturing agreement, we and BVL entered into a settlement agreement, or the Settlement Agreement, which provided, among other things, that BVL pay us an additional \$8.9 million.
 BVL was also obligated to use commercially reasonable efforts to finalize specific batches of DEFINITY, Cardiolite and saline manufactured and not yet released by the BVL quality function for commercial distribution.
 BVL has since released for commercial distribution all of our remaining manufactured product that was awaiting quality approval.

 We are also currently working to secure additional alternative suppliers for our key products as part of our ongoing supply chain diversification strategy.
 For example, on November 12, 2013, we entered into a Manufacturing and Supply Agreement with Pharmalucence to manufacture and supply DEFINITY.
+We currently believe that Pharmalucence will obtain FDA approval to manufacture DEFINITY in 2015.